sortofsleepy/ofxARKit/README.md

 for including code you're not using.

 # Contributing
-As I certainly am not the most knowledgeable on many of the topics required to work in AR, that and with ARKit still being in beta; if there's something you feel you can contribute, by all means, feel free to make PR's!
+As I certainly am not the most knowledgeable on many of the topics required to work in AR much less the full scope of the ARKit api; if there's something you feel you can contribute, by all means, feel free to make PR's!

 As long as it doesn't break anything I'll most likely accept it.
 Please make all PRs against the `develop` branch